Oil rises on vaccine rollout, concern on Iraq oilfield attack

 Oil prices were also supported by some nervousness after two wells at a small oilfield in northern Iraq were set ablaze in what the government called a "terrorist attack", though production was not affected.

-"While the wells were small, it has raised concerns of further disruptions," ANZ Research said in a note.
+"While the wells were small, it has raised concerns of further disruptions," ANZ analysts said.

 Analysts were surprised that the market had shrugged off an unexpectedly large build in U.S. crude stocks in government data released on Wednesday, largely due to a plunge in U.S. crude exports to their lowest since 2018.